 An Explanation of Distilled Water

-You will get access to clean drinking water if you put it through the distillation process.
+You will get access to clean drinking water if you put it through a water distiller.

 This is a process that separates harmful substances from the water through evaporation and condensation.